These 5 Pests Will Damage Your Trees

 Aphids

-Last on our list are aphids .
+Last on our list are aphids.
 These are very tiny, sap-sucking insects, and they are members of the superfamily Aphidoidea.
 They are more commonly known as greenfly or blackfly, but they can vary widely in color.

 These pests are some of the most destructive insects for cultivated plants in temperate regions.
-On top of sucking the sap out of the plants and weakening them, they also act as vectors for different plant viruses and destroy ornamental plants by depositing honeydew and sooty moulds.
+On top of sucking the sap out of the plants and weakening them, they also act as vectors for different plant viruses and destroy ornamental plants by depositing honeydew and sooty molds.

 Aphids are also difficult to stop because they rapidly multiply by asexual reproduction.

 There are a few different methods for getting rid of these insects.
 You can use soap sprays and water jets, which is fairly easy and very effective for removing them completely.
-They also have quite a few natural enemies, including: parasitic wasps, ladybugs, crab spiders, lacewing larvae, etc.
+They also have quite a few natural enemies, including parasitic wasps, ladybugs, crab spiders, lacewing larvae, etc.

 You can also mix alcohol into your soap and water mix (preferably grain alcohol without any additives), for an even more effective solution to your aphid problem.